 There are many reasons for which foreign investors choose the Slovak SRO for starting a business in this country.
 Among the uses of a limited liability we remind the following:

-If you want to open a company in Slovakia as a SRO, we can help with the registration procedure.
+If you want to open a company in Slovakia as a SRO in 2022, we can help with the registration procedure.

 We have summarized the procedure of opening an LLC in Slovakia below: